Virginsubjects/StageDUT/README.md

 - On the left screenshot : using Java Swing :thumbsdown:
 - On the right screenshot : using a regular navigator (Chrome) :thumbsup:

-Even though it works in a regular navigator like Chrome, we'll face to this point and focalize all our attention to fix it, in order to displays correctly in our application.
+Even though it seems to be working well in a regular navigator like Chrome, we'll face to this point and focalize all our attention to fix it, in order to displays correctly in our application.